accessible* Homer, Alaska

 If you want your business on accessible* Homer

 Contact TRAILS if you want accessible* Homer to describe or link to your business or if you want to suggest places or activities to add to our tables.
 If you're a business with a website, you can develop your own content about your accessibility, including descriptions and photos.
 Then TRAILS can add a link going straight to that content.
-And if you want guidance on improving accessibility, check out the resources on this page ideas to improve access, including examples and ideas from Homer businesses and venues.
+If you'd like guidance on improving accessibility, check out resources on this page ideas to improve access, including examples and ideas from Homer businesses and venues.
 (You'll also find links to help you understand ADA "Title III" requirements that businesses should meet to be in compliance with the Americans with Disabilities Act.)

 You can search using